peluche/SWE-to-MLE/content/grimoire/index.md

 ## Cross Entropy
 $CE(X) = -\sum_{X=1}^{M}{observed_{X} \times log(predicted_{X})}$ but in practice observed is a vector of [0]s with a single [1], so it simplify to $CE(X) = -log(predicted_{X})$.
 It's used to compute the loss of a [softmax](#softmax) (because it provides steeper gradient in the `[0, 1]` range than the [squared residual](#squared-residual)).

+## Curse of Dimensionality
+(Told ya the Grimoire would have curse and hexes in it!).
+It means that algorithms working for small examples become impractical on real world examples because they grow exponentially with input size.
+In CS it often means that runtime become unmanageable.
+In ML it sometimes also means that we would need exponential amount of data fot the model to learn.

 ## e/acc
 Effective accelerationism is a (satirical?) movement on the opposite side of the [alignment](#alignment) doomer crowd.
 It argues for a set of several super human AGI forming a stalemate equilibrium that would let human reap benefits of AI while not being endengered by it. [yt](https://youtu.be/4xvvenRLtY0).